Are do-it-yourself investors too cautious with cash?

 And after evaluating thousands of customer accounts, what the online platforms are finding is that individual portfolios are often wildly out of whack with their stated risk tolerance.
 As a result, many of their investors have too much money in cash.

-Personal Capital, one of the larger online wealth advisers, says users of its free tracking software, who have a collective $35 billion in assets, hold three times more cash in their accounts than they need.
+Personal Capital, one of the larger online wealth advisers, says its users, who have a collective $280 million in assets, hold three times more cash in their accounts than they need.

 SigFig, which tracks over $100 billion in client assets, says a large percentage of customers hold a lot of cash, and a large percentage are overly invested in stocks.
 Very few clients skew to the middle with balanced portfolios.